 Students must find and arrange a traineeship placement before applying for an Erasmus+ traineeship grant.

-Applications for Erasmus+ traineeships are currently closed.
-We expect to launch another application round in the Spring term for traineeships from June 2018 onwards.
+We hope to open another round of applications for graduating students in June.
 Please sign up for the International Mobility newsletter to be kept updated on new application rounds.

 - Language skills (if required by host organisation)

 - Motivation for the visit, and ability to explain how it will enhance skills and employability

 - Having no previous experience in the receiving country (eg. not a return to country of origin)